jfjensen/CarND-Vehicle-Detection/writeup_jfj_1.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on one scale using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Essentially the performance was optimized by choosing the best values for the parameters as mentioned above.

 Here are some example images:

 ![alt text][image4a]